 - Optimize your network bandwidth between your computer and wireless router:

 Connect your computer directly to your wireless router using an Ethernet cable instead of through Wi-Fi.

 - Sometimes, QoS (Quality on Service) settings on the router (firmware) may limit the bandwidth usage by default for each connection thread.
 Turning this option OFF should significantly improve the streaming performance, especially if your computer is very powerful and the Splashtop app is used on the same local network.

-- Remove the possible firewall on the Streamer side to make a direct local connection when your tablet/ phone and your computer are on the same local network.
+- Modify the firewall settings on the Streamer side to make a direct local connection when your tablet/ phone and your computer are on the same local network.
 Click here for more info about adjustments to firewall settings.
 Please follow the instructions to get rid of the firewall from them (i.e. Microsoft Security Essentials may cause streaming latency between tablet and computer; see the MISC section below for more info), or disable the firewall settings on your home router.

 - Optimize your display resolution: On your tablet or phone, set the display resolution to 1024 x 768, or 800 x 600, to minimize the streaming data size if your xDSL or 3G data plan is slow.

 NOTE: If you adjust the resolution on the tablet side, your computer resolution will automatically be scaled down during the connection session, and will automatically be restored to the original resolution when disconnected.

 - Optimize your video mode (may not be supported by some Android devices):